awesomemotive/easy-digital-downloads/readme.txt

 == Changelog ==

+= 1.1.0 =

+* Added new French translation files, thanks for Boddhi
+* Updated default language files
+* Fixed the width of the "Email" column in the payment history page
+* Added payment "status" filters to the payment history page
+* Added an option to filter the payment history page by user/buyer
+* Added a "Price" column to the Downloads page
+* Fixed a bug with duplicate "Settings Updated" notices
+* Added a missing text domain to the Settings Updated notice
+* Fixed a bug with the add-ons cache that caused them to never refresh
+* Added new {receipt_id} template tag for purchase receipts
+* Improved CSS for the checkout page
+* Improved CSS for the payment method icons
+* Added a new "upload" callback for settings field types
+* Added a new hook, edd_process_verified_download, to the download processing function
+* Minor improvements to the email templating system
+* Minor improvements to the View Order Details pop up
+* Updated edd_sert_payment() to apply the date of the payment to the post_date field

 = 1.0.9 =

 * Updated the purchase/download history short codes to only show files for the price options the user has purchased